MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/1-Get-started-teams-toolkit/1-1-Install-setup-teams-toolkit.md

 If you already have admin access to a Microsoft 365 work or school account that is suitable for development and testing, you can use that account to run and debug your app.
 Be sure to use a tenant that is safe to perform operations in without impacting real users.

-Otherwise, you can create a free test account using the [Microsoft 365 Developer Program ](https://aka.ms/m365developers).
+Otherwise, you can create a free test account using the [Microsoft 365 Developer Program](https://aka.ms/m365developers).
 After the setup is completed, the Microsoft 365 Developer Program will provide you with admin access to a tenant that you can use for building Teams apps.

 ## Task 3: Configure your Microsoft 365 tenant to upload apps for Teams